collective/Products.Poi/Products/Poi/README.txt

 product into your Products/ folder and re-install Poi from the Add/Remove Products control panel or portal_quickinstaller in the ZMI.

+If you are still receiving errors, go to archetype_tool in the ZMI and perform a schema update on PoiTracker and PoiPscTracker before doing the re-install as above.

 If you do not have any old Poi trackers around, you do not need to run migrations.